1. Home

 a Valentines table from above

-I hope this Valentines table with vintage transferware is uplifting for you!
+I hope this Valentine’s table decor with vintage finds is uplifting for you!
 My whole goal when creating these is to give you different ideas and ways of making your home beautiful without spending a lot of money.

 Tablescapes are so fun to create because you can use items that you already have and tailor them to achieve a one-of-kind display.
 I encourage you to take the ideas shared here and make them your own.
 Embrace this season of love and be inspired to create along the way.